 2. Extractions

 A tooth extraction sounds extreme, but it’s one of the most common dental procedures patients can go through.
-It refers to pulling or “extracting” teeth from their socket.
-It’s often the last resort when a damaged tooth can’t be saved through other means, i.e., fillings or crowns.
+As you’ve probably guessed by the name, it refers to pulling or “extracting” teeth from their socket.
+It’s often the last resort when a damaged tooth can’t be saved through other means, for example, fillings or crowns.

 3. Root canal treatment